PixarAnimationStudios/ruby-jss/README-2.0.0.md

 ### Support for 'Sticky Sessions' in Jamf Cloud

-If you are connecting to a Jamf Cloud server, you can specifcy `sticky_sessions: true` when calling `Jamf::Connection.new` or `Jamf::Connection#connect`.
+If you are connecting to a Jamf Cloud server, you can specifcy `sticky_session: true` when calling `Jamf::Connection.new` or `Jamf::Connection#connect`.
 If you already have a connected Connection object, you can enable or disable Sticky Sessions using `my_connection_object.sticky_session =` with a boolean value (for the default connection use `Jamf.cnx.sticky_session = <boolean>`).
 To see the actual cookie being sent to enable sticky sessions, use `Jamf::Connection#sticky_session_cookie`.

 Attempting to enable a sticky session with a connection to an on-prem server (host not ending in 'jamfcloud.com') will raise an error.